alicegoldfuss/oncall-handbook/optimizing_rotations.md

   * **Rule of thumb**: Paying people extra explicitly for on-call can made harder on-call shifts easier to accept for employees.
   * **More details**:
     * US labor law may call almost everyone salaried-exempt and on-call can be a job duty without extra compensation.
-    * Extra money for a hard task makes that task easier
+    * Extra money for a hard task makes that task easier to accept with grace.

 ### Number of schedule tiers:
 How deep the schedule is.
 Primary + Secondary would be 2 deep.
 Primary + Secondary + Management + CIO would be 4 deep.